ga-dc/wdi-uxdi-pmi-collaboration/README.md

 * Identify Project Sprints.
 * Deployed and Working Prototype.

 Other deliverables expected of your team by the end of the project are included in the below list.
-Your product manager and UX designers will have completed most, if not all, of the following during the first week of the project.
+Your product manager will have completed most, if not all, of the following during the first week of the project.

 * Idea, Elevator Pitch and Vision Statement.
 * Project Plan.